AzureAD/microsoft-authentication-library-for-js/lib/msalAngular/README.md

 ## Usage in Angular-cli application

 1. Import MsalModule into app.module.ts.
 Not all config parameters are mandatory.
-Please see the config section to know more about the config options.
+Please see the config section below to know more about the config options.
 ````
 @NgModule({
   imports: [ MsalModule.forRoot({